Looking for an employer of record in Germany? Here’s what you need to know

 Working Hours Act (Arbeitszeitgesetz)

-The standard working week should be between 36 and 40 hours, though the maximum is 48 hours.
+The standard is 40 hours/week; the maximum is 48 hours/week

 Federal Paid Leave Act (Bundesurlaubsgesetz)